Import a Processed Point Cloud to Generate the Point Cloud Model and Configure the Trajectory

 Align trajectory points

-Select at least three trajectory points in the list, and click Align.
-The Z-axis of the selected points will be perpendicular to the fitted plane, and the X-axis will point to the next trajectory point.
+Select at least three trajectory points in the list, then click Auto-align.
+The Z-axis of selected points becomes perpendicular to the fitted plane of these points, and the X-axis points to the next trajectory point.

 Interpolate trajectory points